Humphrey-0125/MEGC2025/README.md

 ### Results

-Final results and ablation study results will be saved in the `result/` folder.
-The trained model is uploaded to **Google Drive**, and the aligned training dataset is available in `dataset/train_dataset.jsonl`.
-You can directly use the pre-trained model for testing.
+The final results and ablation study outputs will be saved in the `result/` folder.
+The trained model is available on  [Baidu Netdisk](https://pan.baidu.com/s/1lTlTtkGHZLNnB2FG2a2xEQ?pwd=5z91).
+The aligned training dataset can be found at `dataset/train_dataset.jsonl`.
+You can directly use the pre-trained model for evaluation.